muchino/confluence-fullwindow-editor/README.md

 ## Releases

 ### 1.1.1
-* Compatibility for a specific custom theme, that instead of the fullwindow editor a blank site occurs.
+* Compatibility for a specific custom theme, where instead of the fullwindow editor a blank site occurs.
 * If  the fullwidth edit mode for a comment is closed, the plugin checks a min height  for the normal editor.

 ### 1.1